orca-scan/orca-scan-node/README.md

 # orca-scan-node

 The official Node.js client for the [Orca Scan](https://orcascan.com) barcode tracking system.

-## Features
+Allows you to:

 - **Sheets** - Create and manage sheets
 - **Rows** - Add, update, delete rows